-- The overall compensation package should encourage long-term focus and shareholder value creation; - A significant amount of total compensation should be incentive based, and should correlate rewards with the Company's financial performance, as well as the achievement of operational objectives;

-- Compensation should be competitive with other airlines in order to attract and retain talented executives; - Compensation should be based upon individual responsibility, leadership ability and experience; and - Compensation should not encourage the taking of undue risk that could cause material harm to the Company.
+- The overall compensation package should encourage long-term focus and shareholder value creation; - A significant amount of total compensation should be incentive based, and should correlate rewards with the Company's financial performance, as well as the achievement of operational objectives; - Compensation should be competitive with other airlines in order to attract and retain talented executives; - Compensation should be based upon individual responsibility, leadership ability and experience; and - Compensation should not encourage the taking of undue risk that could cause material harm to the Company.

-All of the Named Executives' total annual target compensation for 2020 was set below the median for total annual target compensation in our peer group, as further described below.
+All of the Named Executives' total annual target compensation for 2021 was set below the median for total annual target compensation based on the most recent peer group analysis available to our Compensation Committee at the time of setting 2021 compensation, as further described below.